 Bill’s heart was full of his love for his friends and family.
 My dad was the most generous, thoughtful, kind, intelligent, and genuine person I know.
 I strove to be like him and feel blessed that every interaction with him was filled with a reminder of his love for me and interest in the well being of others.

 As most of you know, Bill and I were not just father and daughter, but best friends and two peas in a pod.
 The ongoing joke was that ‘we share a brain’ and it gave him (and me) great comfort to always have that connection.
 We could read each other’s thoughts.
 We had a secret handshake and a signal for “want to go to the ice cream parlour?” (a separate one for “do want ice cream from the kitchen?”).
 We once scored the exact same points in Scrabble – 248.
 We were astounded.
 I remember it vividly.
 We had taken over the dining room with the board and played for hours.
-When we had our IQs tested, we scored within a point of each other.
+When we had our IQs tested, we scored within a point of each other (I took the test again after I was in a coma and scored 20 points lower).
 It has certainly be a comfort to be carrying my father with me in my head and heart for the remainder of my own days and to share stories with his grandsons who brought him such joy.

 His integrity was an example to me in everything he did.
 It was a constant that he would correct any cashier who undercharged him for an item.
 He and I once stood in a long line because after paying his receipt showed he was charged for a single can of Arizona Iced Tea, not the case he actually purchased.
 He kept blankets in his car trunk to give to anyone he may encounter on the street who needed one.
 How I used my skills and education was always more important to him than what I earned.
 He was always proud of me just for existing, but especially when I used me abilities unselfishly.